East Bengal FC in international football: AFC Champions League Two

 The AFC Champions League Two is an annual continental club football competition organised by the Asian Football Confederation.
 It is the second-tier competition of Asian club football, ranked below the AFC Champions League Elite and above the AFC Challenge League.
 The tournament was founded in 2004 as the AFC Cup, which was played primarily among clubs from nations that did not receive direct qualifying slots to the top-tier AFC Champions League.
 In 2024, the AFC introduced a revamped second-tier club competition under the name AFC Champions League Two, with the records and statistics of the AFC Cup transferring to the new competition.

 2024–25 AFC Champions League Two

-East Bengal qualified for the 2024–25 AFC Champions League Two qualifying rounds after becoming champions of the 2024 Super Cup.
-East Bengal is set to face Altyn Asyr of Turkmenistan in the preliminary round match on 14 August 2024 as the Salt Lake Stadium in a single-legged playoff match, with the winners progressing into the AFC Champions League Two group stages while the losers would progress to the 2024–25 AFC Challenge League group stage.
+East Bengal qualified for the 2024–25 AFC Champions League Two preliminary round after becoming champions of the 2024 Super Cup.
+East Bengal faced Altyn Asyr of Turkmenistan in the preliminary round match on 14 August 2024 at the Salt Lake Stadium in a single-legged playoff match, with the winners progressing into the AFC Champions League Two group stages while the losers would progress to the 2024–25 AFC Challenge League group stage.
 East Bengal lost 2-3 in the play-off match and got a spot in the AFC Challenge League Group Stages.

+2026–27 AFC Champions League Two

+East Bengal qualified for the 2026–27 AFC Champions League Two preliminary round after becoming champions of the 2025–26 Indian Super League.
+East Bengal faced the runner-up of the 2025–26 Kuwaiti Premier League: Al-Arabi in the preliminary round match on 12 August 2026 as the Salt Lake Stadium in a single-legged playoff match and defeated the Kuwaiti side 4-1 in an historic win to secure their place in the AFC Champions League Two group stages.
+On 18 August, the draw for the group stage took place and East Bengal was drawn in Group D alongside - Al-Hussein of Jordan, Al-Shorta of Iraq and Al-Seeb of Oman.

+On 16 September, East Bengal started their AFC Champions League Two group stage campaign against Jordanian champions Al-Hussein away at the Amman International Stadium in Amman, Jordan and drew 2-2 to earn the first point for any Indian club in the AFC Champions League Two tournament since its rebranding in 2024.